dangerbacon/xplates-string-table/README.md

     //Read a buffer or string asynchronously
     XPlatesStringTable.parseIntoBundle(bundle, { language: "text" }, my_string_table_buffer, function(err) { ... });

+    //It automatically trims every line, but you can turn that off.
+    XPlatesStringTable.parseFileIntoBundleSync(bundle, { language: "text", trim: false }, "/path/to/file.txt");

+    //JavaScript style //comments will be automatically removed - but you can turn that off too:
+    XPlatesStringTable.parseFileIntoBundleSync(bundle, { language: "text", comments: false }, "/path/to/file.txt");

+    //Additional paramaters that XPlates processes will be passed along, such as "predefined":
+    XPlatesStringTable.parseFileIntoBundleSync(bundle, { language: "text", predefined: { abc: 123 } }, "/path/to/file.txt");

     //Get map keys
     //Example:  if you had a string table with this:
     //  color$red:          rojo